 Maybe you are just curious, or maybe you have in mind a nice, big chicken dinner or large eggs, either way knowing you have likely wondered at least once what is the largest Chicken breed.

-History Of The Jersey Giant
+History Of The Jersey Giant: Largest Chicken Breed

-The Black brothers were trying to come up with a new type of chicken that would replace the turkey which was the main meat source used by the meat industry at that time.
+The Black brothers were trying to develop a new type of chicken that would replace the turkey, which was the main meat source used by the meat industry at that time.

 It is also on the Livestock Conservancy’s Watch List.
-It has a solid black plumage with a greenish hue, it’s bright red comb is large and singular, and its wattles are medium/long red.
+It has a solid black plumage with a greenish hue, its bright red comb is large and singular, and its wattles are medium/long red.

-The White Jersey Giant a variation of this breed – was recognized and added in 1947, and its only difference from the Black Jersey Giant is its feathers are white and it still has the same yellow legs.
+It is a variation of this breed – it was recognized and added in 1947, and its only difference from the Black Jersey Giant is its feathers are white, and it still has the same yellow legs.

 The Blue has grayish-blue feathers.
 Some say they are more lavender blue, with a dark lacing and black hackles – the group of feathers found along the back and side of the neck.

 Size Of The Largest Chicken Breed

 The Jersey Giant weighs in as the largest purebred chicken in the world.
-The males weigh in from 13 to 15 pounds with a height of 20 to 26 inches tall.
+The male’s weigh in from 13 to 15 pounds with a height of 20 to 26 inches tall.

-Their featherless legs are black with green sheen apart from the White variety, which are of a dark willow shade, but the undersides of the feet are yellow unlike other chickens which have white soles.
-Their eyes are dark brown.
+Their featherless legs are black with green sheen apart from the White variety, which is of a dark willow shade, but the undersides of the feet are yellow, unlike other chickens with white soles.

-But you need to make sure you don’t skimp on the layer feed, giving them plenty of it, otherwise you will also be limiting their development and that wouldn’t be good at all.
+But you need to make sure you don’t skimp on the layer feed, giving them plenty of it.
+Otherwise, you will also be limiting their development, and that wouldn’t be good at all.

 Laying Habits Of The Largest Chicken Breed

-The hens are good layers and are especially very good in the wintertime, laying from 160- 200 extra-large brown eggs per year.
+The hens are good layers and are especially good in the wintertime, laying from 160- 200 extra-large brown eggs per year.

 You should use an incubator for the eggs or follow what others have done and put the eggs under a brooding hen from a different breed and let her hatch them for you.

-They will fit quiet well in a small farm atmosphere but maybe a little too big for a small yard.
+They will fit quite well in a small farm atmosphere but maybe a little too big for a small yard.
 The farmer says they seem to enjoy the other animals on the farm, displaying a desire to be sociable.

 They love their human friends, excited to see them, running up to them for a good petting and eating right out of their hand, and you can actually tame them very easily.

-Don’t forget about their large weight when making their roost and make it sturdy enough, because you just might find the roost on the ground the next time you go for a visit to the chicken coop if you don’t.
+Don’t forget about their large weight when making their roost and make it sturdy enough, because you might find the roost on the ground the next time you go for a visit to the chicken coop if you don’t.